Codifly

 • Platform Engineering:building internal platforms that the rest of the organization consumes as self-service.

-• MLOps:bringing machine learning and AI models to production in a reliable, reproducible, and monitored way.
+• MLOps:bringing machine learning and AI models to production in a reliable, reproducible, and monitored manner.

 • DevSecOps:integrating security and compliance as part of the design, not as a final patch.

-The good news for any DevOps engineer: most of the journey has already been traveled.
+The good news for any DevOps engineer: most of the journey is already behind you.

 From DevOps to Platform Engineering: from operating to enabling

-Platform Engineering is the answer to a real business problem: development teams don't want to become experts in Kubernetes, networking, and cloud configuration just to deploy an application.
-Every hour a developer spends fighting with infrastructure is an hour not spent building product.
+Platform Engineering is the answer to a real problem companies face: development teams don't want to become experts in Kubernetes, networking, and cloud configuration just to deploy an application.
+Every hour a developer spends fighting with infrastructure is an hour they're not building product.

 The traditional DevOps role solved this by handling tickets.
-The Platform Engineering role solves itby building an internal product: a platform with paved paths, secure-by-default templates, and self-service, which hides the complexity of cloud infrastructure and reduces the operational load for the entire organization.
+The Platform Engineering role solves itby building an internal product: a platform with paved paths, secure-by-default templates, and self-service capabilities that hides the complexity of cloud infrastructure and reduces the operational burden across the entire organization.

-• La observabilityexpands: you no longer monitor only CPU and latency, but alsomodel drift, prediction quality, and data drift.
+• Observability is expanded: you no longer monitor only CPU and latency, but also model drift, prediction quality, and data drift.

-• La automationis applied to retraining and the deployment of new model versions.
+• Automation is applied to retraining and deploying new model versions.

-• La cost managementbecomes critical: AI consumes expensive compute, and someone has to design the infrastructure to scale without burning the budget.
+• Cost management becomes critical: AI consumes expensive computing power, and someone has to design the infrastructure to scale without burning through the budget.

 What you need to add is new vocabulary and tools: model registries,feature stores, dataset versioning, serving frameworks, and model monitoring in production.
 New concepts, yes.
 But built on fundamentals you already master.